 In March 2017, a number of putative class action securities complaints were filed in U.S. District Court for the Central District of California, naming as defendants the Company and certain of our current or former executive officers and directors.
 These complaints have been consolidated with the lead case captioned Deora v.
 NantHealth, Inc., 2:17-cv-01825. ("Deora") In June 2017, the lead plaintiffs filed an amended consolidated complaint, which generally alleges that defendants violated federal securities laws by making material misrepresentations in NantHealth's IPO registration statement and in subsequent public statements.
 In particular, the complaint refers to various third-party articles in alleging that defendants misrepresented NantHealth's business with the University of Utah, donations to the university by non-profit entities associated with the Company's founder Dr. Soon-Shiong, and orders for GPS Cancer.
 The lead plaintiffs seek unspecified damages and other relief on behalf of putative classes of persons who purchased or acquired NantHealth securities in the IPO or on the open market from June 1, 2016 through May 1, 2017.
 In March 2018, the court largely denied Defendants' motion to dismiss the consolidated amended complaint.
 On July 30, 2019, the court certified the case as a class action.
 On October 23, 2019, the parties notified the court that they had reached a settlement in principle to resolve the action on a classwide basis in the amount of \$16.5 million, which is included in accrued and other current liabilities on the Consolidated Balance Sheet at December 31, 2019.
-The court granted preliminary approval of the settlement on January 31, 2020, and a hearing for final approval of the settlement is scheduled for June 15, 2020.
-The majority of the settlement amount will be funded by the Company's insurance carriers, and a portion will be funded by the Company.
-The settlement is contingent upon certain matters, including final approval by the court.
-Also, the parties have the right to terminat
+The court granted preliminary approval of the settlement on January 31, 2020, and a hearing for final approval of the settlement is contingent upon certain matters, including final approval by the court.
+Also, the parties have the right to terminate the settlement in certain circumstances.